 - For additional security, you can configure an API Key for the API Gateway trigger and use this API Key when configuring your lambda function.

 - Lastly, Enable CORS in Amazon API Gateway console.
 It is mandatory for successful implementation of this extension.

 To add Google Analytics widget to your stack, log in to your Contentstack account and perform the following steps:

-- On the Create New Extension details page enter the following details in the:
+On the Create New Extension details page and enter the following details:

 - Click Save.
 This will create your custom widget.

 Use the Extension